 What are the differences between a home equity loan and a HELOC?

-At many financial institutions, approval for a home equity loan results in the funds being disbursed in one lump sum.
+At many financial institutions, home equity loan approval results in funds disbursed in one lump sum.
 Borrowers are then free to use the funds as they choose.
 Repayment mirrors that of a traditional mortgage in that monthly payments are for a specific term and at a fixed interest rate.
-Home equity loan payments remain the same over the life of the loan.
+Likewise, home equity loan payments remain the same over the life of the loan.

 Home equity loan borrowers often: